prajaktagd/research-paper-on-db/feedbacks.md

 # 7 June 2023

 1. Refine the outline of the research paper
+2. Background about database (What is the need?)
-2. Consider more criteria for choosing the database
+3. Consider more criteria for choosing the database
    - [x] Cost
    - [x] Concurrency
    - [x] Load